 On Jeff Wall’s version of Hokusai’s work, there’s a canal where the brownfields affixes.
 You will also notice some small shacks and concrete pillars and piping.
 There are telephone poles and signs of industrial farming.
 Actually, there’s nothing romantic about this landscape.

 It’s easy to notice that the Hokusai’s image has some romantic connection.
 As a matter of fact, in the older image, Mount Fuji distracts and hypnotizes us entirely.
 This is exactly what romanticizes the scenery.
 Now the additional light color palette romanticizes the impression.
 Though Walls’ version is a remarkable interpretation of Hokusai’s original, the two are taking it in a different atmosphere.
 This shows an individual’s work.
 Each of the works can stand out on its own regardless of the inspiration.

 If the two photos are placed together, it shows a scene that is frozen in time even when the elements are incongruous.
 These visual details beg for more questions than they answer.
 The viewers in both artworks are caught mid-story.
 Most of them are wondering why the people are gathered in the empty atmosphere.
 The viewers are also wondering why Wall’s scene is related to Hokusai’s.

 This work continues techniques and themes first explored in Wall’s earlier photographs.
 The artwork adds significantly to the broader investigations of photography’s role in reality and creating fictional narratives.

-The photographer blurs the line between fiction and reality as most of the viewers would notice.
-The photograph shows an imagined scene that never existed in reality, and the viewer is left to wonder about they are seeing.
+The photographer blurs the line between fiction and reality, as most of the viewers would notice.
+The photograph shows an imagined scene that never existed in reality, and the viewer is left to wonder what they are seeing.

 Video: How much does Jeff Wall leave to chance?